 Your physician will explain the results of the examination to you, although you'll probably have to wait for the results of any biopsies performed.

-If you have been given sedatives during the procedure, someone must drive you home and stay with you.
-Even if you feel alert after the procedure, your judgment and reflexes could be impaired for the rest of the day.
-You might have some cramping or bloating because of the air introduced into the colon during the examination.
+If you've got been given sedatives during the procedure, someone must drive you home and stick with you.
+Even if you are feeling alert after the procedure, your judgment and reflexes may be impaired for the remainder of the day.
+You might have some cramping or bloating owing to the air introduced into the colon during the examination.
 This should disappear quickly when you pass gas.

-You should be able to eat after the examination, but your doctor might restrict your diet and activities, especially after polypectomy.What are the possible complications of colonoscopy?
+You should be ready to eat after the examination, but your doctor might restrict your diet and activities, especially after polypectomy.What are the possible complications of colonoscopy?

-Colonoscopy and polypectomy are generally safe when performed by doctors who have been specially trained and are experienced in these procedures.
+Colonoscopy and polypectomy are generally safe when performed by doctors who are specially trained and are experienced in these procedures.

 One possible complication is a perforation, or tear, through the bowel wall that could require surgery.
-Bleeding might occur at the site of biopsy or polypectomy, but it's usually minor.
+Bleeding might occur at the positioning of biopsy or polypectomy, but it has always minor.
 Bleeding can stop on its own or be controlled through the colonoscope; it rarely requires follow-up treatment.
-Some patients might have a reaction to the sedatives or complications from heart or lung disease.
+Some patients might need a reaction to the sedatives or complications from heart or lung disease.

-Although complications after colonoscopy are uncommon, it's important to recognize early signs of possible complications.
-Contact your doctor if you notice severe abdominal pain, fever and chills, or rectal bleeding of more than one-half cup.
+Although complications after colonoscopy are uncommon, it is important to acknowledge early signs of possible complications.
+Contact your doctor if you notice severe abdominal pain, fever and chills, or rectal bleeding over one-half cup.
 Note that bleeding can occur several days after the procedure.

-Flexible sigmoidoscopy lets your doctor examine the lining of the rectum and a portion of the colon (large intestine) by inserting a flexible tube about the thickness of your finger into the anus and slowly advancing it into the rectum and lower part of the colon.What preparation is required?
+Flexible sigmoidoscopy lets your doctor examine the liner of the rectum and some of the colon (large intestine) by inserting a versatile tube about the thickness of your finger into the anus and slowly advancing it into the rectum and lower a part of the colon.What preparation is required?

 Most medications can be continued as usual.
-Inform your doctor about medications that you're taking - particularly aspirin products or anticoagulants (blood thinners such as warfarin or heparin), or clopidogrel, as well as any allergies you have to medications.What can I expect during flexible sigmoidoscopy?
+Inform your doctor about medications that you are taking - particularly aspirin products or anticoagulants (blood thinners like warfarin or heparin), or clopidogrel, likewise as any allergies you have to medications.What can I expect during flexible sigmoidoscopy?

-If your doctor sees an area that needs further evaluation, your doctor might take a biopsy (tissue sample) to be analyzed.
-Obtaining a biopsy does not cause any pain or discomfort.
-Biopsies are used to identify many conditions, and your doctor might order one even if he or she doesn't suspect cancer.
+If your doctor sees a region that needs further evaluation, your doctor might take a biopsy (tissue sample) to be analyzed.
+Obtaining a biopsy doesn't cause any pain or discomfort.
+Biopsies are used to identify many conditions, and your doctor might order one even though he or she doesn't suspect cancer.

-If your doctor finds polyps, he or she might take a biopsy of them as well.
-Polyps, which are growths from the lining of the colon, vary in size and types.
-Polyps known as "hyperplastic" might not require removal, but benign polyps known as "adenomas" have a small risk of becoming cancerous.
-Your doctor will likely ask you to have a colonoscopy (a complete examination of the colon) to remove any large polyps or any small adenomas.What happens after a flexible sigmoidoscopy?
+If your doctor finds polyps, he or she might take a biopsy of them likewise.
+Polyps, which are growths from the lining of the colon, vary in size and kinds.
+Polyps referred to as "hyperplastic" may not require removal, but benign polyps called "adenomas" have any low risk of becoming cancerous.
+Your doctor will likely ask you to have a colonoscopy (a complete examination of the colon) to get rid of any large polyps or any small adenomas.What happens after a flexible sigmoidoscopy?

-Your doctor will explain the results to you when the procedure is done.
-You might feel bloating or some mild cramping because of the air that was passed into the colon during the examination.
+Your doctor will explain the results to you when the procedure is finished.
+You might feel bloating or some mild cramping due to the air that was passed into the colon during the examination.
 This will disappear quickly when you pass gas.
-You should be able to eat and resume your normal activities after leaving your doctor's office or the hospital, assuming you did not receive any sedative medication.What are possible complications of flexible sigmoidoscopy?
+You should be ready to eat and resume your normal activities after leaving your doctor's office or the hospital, assuming you probably did not receive any sedative medication.What are possible complications of flexible sigmoidoscopy?

 Flexible sigmoidoscopy and biopsy are safe when performed by doctors who are specially trained and experienced in these endoscopic procedures.
-Complications are rare, but it's important for you to recognize early signs of possible complications.
-Contact your doctor if you notice severe abdominal pain, fevers and chills, or rectal bleeding.
+Complications are rare, but you need to acknowledge early signs of possible complications.
+Contact your doctor if you notice severe abdominal pain, fevers, and chills, or rectal bleeding.
 Note that rectal bleeding can occur several days after the exam.

-Endoscopic retrograde cholangiopancreatography, or ERCP, is a study of the ducts that drain the liver and pancreas.
+Endoscopic retrograde cholangiopancreatography, or ERCP, could be a study of the ducts that drain the liver and pancreas.
 Ducts are drainage routes into the bowel.
 The ones that drain the liver and gallbladder are called bile or biliary ducts.
-The one that drains the pancreas is called the pancreatic duct.
+The one that drains the pancreas is named the duct .
 The bile and pancreatic ducts join together just before they drain into the upper bowel, about 3 inches from the stomach.
 The drainage opening is called the papilla.
 The papilla is surrounded by a circular muscle, called the sphincter of Oddi.
-Diagnostic ERCP is when X-ray contrast dye is injected into the bile duct, the pancreatic duct, or both.
-This contrast dye is squirted through a small tube called a catheter that fits through the ERCP endoscope.
-X-rays are taken during ERCP to get pictures of these ducts.
+Diagnostic ERCP is when X-ray contrast dye is injected into the common bile duct , the duct , or both.
+This contrast dye is squirted through atiny low tube called a catheter that matches through the ERCP endoscope.
+X-rays are taken during ERCP to urge pictures of those ducts.
 That is called diagnostic ERCP.
-However, most ERCPs are actually done for treatment and not just picture taking.
-When an ERCP is done to allow treatment, it is called therapeutic ERCP.
+However, most ERCPs are literally finished treatment and not just photography .
+When an ERCP is completed to permit treatment, it's called therapeutic ERCP.

-Percutaneous endoscopic gastrostomy, or PEG, is a procedure during which an endoscope assists the placement of a flexible feeding tube through the abdominal wall and into the stomach.
-The PEG procedure is for patients who have difficulty swallowing, problems with their appetite or an inability to take enough nutrition through the mouth.
+Percutaneous endoscopic gastrostomy, or PEG, maybe a procedure during which an endoscope assists the location of a versatile feeding tube through the wall and into the stomach.
+The PEG procedure is for patients who have difficulty swallowing, problems with their appetite, or an inability to require enough nutrition through the mouth.
 It allows nutrition, fluids, and/or medications to be put directly into the stomach, bypassing the mouth and esophagus.

-In this procedure, the endoscopist uses a lighted, flexible tube called an endoscope to guide the creation of a small opening through the skin of the abdomen and directly into the stomach.
-This allows the doctor to place and secure a feeding tube into the stomach.
-Patients generally receive a sedative and local anesthesia, and an antibiotic is given by vein prior to the procedure.
+IIn this procedure, the endoscopist uses a lighted, flexible tube called an endoscope to guide the creation of a little opening through the skin of the abdomen and directly into the stomach.
+This allows the doctor to position and secures a feeding tube into the stomach.
+Patients generally receive a sedative and native anesthesia, and an antibiotic is given by vein before the procedure.
 Patients can usually go home the day of the procedure or the next day.

 A PEG does not prevent a patient from eating or drinking, but depending on the medical condition and situation, the doctor might decide to limit or completely avoid eating or drinking.

 PEG tubes can last for months or years.
-However, because they can break down or become clogged over extended periods of time, they might need to be replaced.
-The doctor can remove or replace a tube without sedatives or anesthesia, although he or she might opt to use sedation and endoscopy in some cases.
+However, because they will break down or become clogged over extended periods of your time, they may get replaced.
+The doctor can remove or replace a tube without sedatives or anesthesia, although he or she might choose to use sedation and endoscopy in some cases.
 PEG sites close quickly once the tube is removed, so accidental dislodgment requires immediate attention.